Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 The short answer is yes — its SEO features are strong and compare favourably with other hosted site-building platforms.

-The nuts and bolts of on-page SEO are certainly very easy to manage — changing page titles and meta descriptions is very easy, as is adding headings and alt text.
-You can also tweak your robots.txt file extensively in Shopify.
+When doing some test optimization work on a Shopify store, I certainly found the nuts and bolts of on-page SEO very easy to manage using the platform — changing page titles and meta descriptions was very easy, as was adding headings and alt text.
+I was pleased to find out that you can tweak your robots.txt file extensively in Shopify too — this is not the case with some competing tools, notably Squarespace.

-Adding 301 redirects — which let search engines know when a page location has changed — is particularly easy to do in Shopify.
-In fact, the platform automatically prompts you to do this, and creates the redirect for you too, if you change a page’s URL (see screenshot below).
+I found adding 301 redirects — which let search engines know when a page location has changed — particularly easy to do in Shopify.
+In fact, the platform automatically prompted me to do this, and created the redirect too, every time I changed a page’s URL (see screenshot below).

 As forgetting to set up 301 redirects is a common source of lost rankings, this automated reminder is an extremely useful feature.

-Unlike WordPress, you don’t get fine grain control over your hosting in Shopify, because you have to use the default Shopify hosting setup.
+Unlike WordPress and other self-hosted solutions, you don’t get fine grain control over your hosting in Shopify — you have to use the default Shopify hosting setup.
 This mean that you can’t tweak technical SEO and site speed to the nth degree.
 But the hosting provided by Shopify is reasonably fast — in my tests I found that so long I didn’t add too many large images or videos to proceedings, I got pretty good results when running Shopify stores through Google’s PageSpeed Insights tool.

-Additionally, a new performance dashboard that aims to help store owners understand and meet Core Web Vitals requirements has recently been introduced (see screenshot below).
+A new performance dashboard that aims to help store owners understand and meet Core Web Vitals requirements has recently been introduced, and this is really good for giving you an immediate sense of where you need to make improvements.

 For more detailed information about how to optimize a Shopify store for search engines, check out our guide to Shopify SEO.